siddhartha-gadgil/automating-mathematics/content/posts/ai-math-snapsot-july-2025.md

 An experience of another mathematician: [Francesco Orabona](https://francesco.orabona.com/) "proved a complex math result useful for my research using an LLM", and has shared the [preprint](https://t.co/z7kms9mWnR).

+I have started using Gemini-2.5-Pro to help with mathematical research.
+One example where it was helpful, and impressive, was in some work I was doing with a research student.
+I had naively made a conjecture and hoped to take the approach of trying to prove it and then use it.
+The reason for this conjecture was that it held in both extreme cases for different reasons, so one could hope that a combination of the reasons held in general.
+Concretely, (for those who know some Geometric group theory), I had conjectured that any bounded harmonic function had a limit along almost any quasi-geodesic in spaces with non-positive curvature, which was true for very different reasons in the Gromov-hyperbolic and the Euclidean cases.

+When asked Gemini said this was false.
+When asked for a counterexample, it came up with one that had errors.
+But once the error was pointed out, it came up with a completely correct counterexample, and one which was illuminating.

 ## Tests for Research Problems

+Research level problems are not present in Olympiad style competitions.
+There are of course qualifier examinations, course examinations and entrance examinations, but the problems asked in these are often solved somewhere on the internet.
+This is fine for testing students, but not for LLMs.

+The solution adopted by some companies like Epoch AI is to pay mathematicians to come up with problems which are verified to not be present on the internet.
+Then other mathematicians and mathematics students attempt these to set a benchmark, with LLMs tested for these problems and judged against the benchmarks.
+In such a [test](https://epoch.ai/gradient-updates/is-ai-already-superhuman-on-frontiermath), the model `o4-mini-medium` did better than the average human team but worse than all teams combined.

+A meeting for the setting of such problems revealed the strengths of the LLMs, as described in an article in [Scientific American](https://www.scientificamerican.com/article/inside-the-secret-meeting-where-mathematicians-struggled-to-outsmart-ai/).

+## Challenges: Accuracy, Autonomy, Scalability

+Early versions of ChatGPT were infamous for *hallucinations* and errors, sometimes making errors for simple problems.
+With tools like web search and Python interpreters and the development of reasoning models, the errors are much less frequent.
+However, even the best models make errors in some fraction of the cases (especially when asked somewhat hard questions).

+This limits *autonomy* of the models for mathematical reasoning, as errors cascade and a small probability of error in a step accumulates to high likelihood of error in a complex and hierarchical piece of reasoning.
+This becomes a barrier to *scalability*, as human verification is needed.

+A solution to accuracy, hence to autonomy and scalability is to have *independent verification* and *independent evaluation*.
+To ensure correctness we can use a formal proof system like the *Lean Prover*, either by having the output of the LLM in Lean or by translation from natural language.
+Both these approaches are used in systems under developed.
+For specific problems verification and evaluation may be much easier -- for instance if the expected answer is a special function then a symbolic algebra system suffices.

+## Originality

+With their ability to use *analogy* and *composition* together, LLMs can show a certain level of originality, combining "ideas" from different places adapted to fit together.
+However, this is not sufficient for truly "out of distribution" originality.

+Artificial Intelligence systems like *AlphaGo* and *AlphaZero* did show true originality by training with *Reinforcement Learning*.
+These were systems that played games like Go and Chess, trained by playing against (versions of) themselves.
+This meant that they *saw*, and *learnt from* far more games than humans have played.
+Indeed, *AlphaZero* started with just the rules of the games and learnt entirely by playing against itself.

+With independent verification and evaluation, similar methods can be, and have been, applied to mathematics.
+We can *train* using feedback from evaluation, *search* among the candidates generated using LLMs, or generate *synthetic data* by selecting good candidates and possibly masking some of the information.
+A variant of this is generation of synthetic data for inverse problems -- for instance *differentiating* random functions can be used to obtain data for *integration*.

+Artificial Intelligence for Mathematical Reasoning has already reached a high level, is rapidly improving, and there are many ideas to go further.